Top JavaScript libraries for converting HTML to PDF

 Converting HTML to PDF is a common requirement for web developers, whether it’s for invoices, tickets, or reports.
 The versatility and reliability of the Portable Document Format (PDF) make it an essential tool for sharing documents while maintaining formatting across various devices.
 This post will explore the top three JavaScript libraries for HTML-to-PDF conversion: html2pdf, pdfmake, and Playwright.
 It’ll discuss their features, pros, and cons, and help you decide which library is the best fit for your needs.

-1. Convert HTML to PDF using html2pdf
+1. Client-side PDF generation using html2pdf

 The html2pdf library converts HTML pages to PDFs in the browser.
 It uses html2canvas